DPDK/dpdk/doc/guides/sample_app_ug/ethtool.rst

 -----------

-The sample program has two parts: A background `packet reflector`_ that runs on a slave core, and a foreground `Ethtool Shell`_ that runs on the master core.
+The sample program has two parts: A background `packet reflector`_ that runs on a worker core, and a foreground `Ethtool Shell`_ that runs on the main core.
 These are described below.

 Packet Reflector
 ~~~~~~~~~~~~~~~~